pyrretsoftware/termusic/README.md

 npm i -g termusic
 ```

-After installing, run termusic in your terminal.
+After installing, enter ``termusic`` in your terminal.
 It will open up a new window.

 to play songs, first press the ``↓`` key on your keyboard to enter the command bar.
 Here you can type different commands: